• Skip to main content

 What is Tottenham Cake?

-Tottenham cake is a light sponge cake topped with a pink icing that is then cut into squares.
-As the name states Tottenham cake originated in Tottenham which is a place located in North London.
+Tottenham cake is a light vanilla traybake cake that is topped with a pink icing and is then cut into squares.
+As the name states Tottenham cake originated in Tottenham which is a place located in the North of London.
 The cake was created by a local baker called ‘Quaker Henry Chalkley’ sometime between the late 1800s and early 1900s.
 In some old traditional recipes, desiccated coconut was sprinkled on top but nowadays many recipes don’t use it.
 This cake is definitely a British classic and is still sold in bakeries around London.

-This recipe produces a soft, fluffy traybake cake which the kids will absolutely love.
+This Tottenham cake recipe produces a soft, fluffy vanilla traybake which the kids will absolutely love.
 It is quick and very easy to prepare so you so it won’t take too much time to have this easy delicious cake ready.
+It is ideal for birthdays and also perfect to go with an afternoon cup of tea or coffee.

 Ingredients for Tottenham Cake